Roel Degamo: 2022 elections and fifth term

 On February 14, 2023, the SC en banc dismissed the petitions separately filed by Teves, as well as by Gaudia; thus, the COMELEC's declaration of Degamo's victory was affirmed.

-Massacre and death
+Death

 Police cordoned off the site Degamo was killed.

 On March 4, 2023, at approximately 9:36 a.m., Degamo was shot several times by unidentified men at his residence in Pamplona, Negros Oriental.
 He was distributing aid to local beneficiaries of the Pantawid Pamilyang Pilipino Program (4Ps) program when the attack happened.
 He was rushed to Negros Polymedic Hospital in Sibulan, but was pronounced dead at 11:41 a.m.
 Nine other people were also killed in the shooting, along with 17 injured.

 He was later interred at his family mausoleum in Siaton, alongside his parents and sister.

 Perpetrator

 Until mid-March 2024, eight suspects, including two alleged masterminds—one of them Arnolfo Teves Jr.—were later arrested, one of them in a separate raid; five others surrendered.
 Criminal charges were separately filed against four of them before the Regional Trial Courts (RTCs) in two cities in the province.
 These were later transferred by the Supreme Court to the Manila RTC; the rest of the suspects, as well as three others, were later indicted.
 Almost forty cases have been filed.

 Another suspect died in an encounter with state forces in Bindoy.

 The arrest warrants against the three have been issued.

 Before being charged in August 2023, Teves was among the 13 designated by the Anti-Terrorism Council as terrorists; and being the province's 3rd district representative, was later expelled by the House of Representatives.
 In 2024, Teves was arrested by authorities in Dili, Timor-Leste about a month after a red notice was issued for him by the International Criminal Police Organization (Interpol).
 His extradition to the Philippines is being arranged.